 Physical activity can distract you from your worries and lift your spirits.
 Get out there — even a few minutes a day can do wonders.

-Reviewing and organizing your finances can help you feel less stressed about the future.
+Feeling financially secure can counteract uncertainty about your future.
+So, reviewing and organizing your finances can help you feel less stressed about the future.
 Having or building an emergency fund is a good place to start.
-It can help offset job losses, reduced hours or other unexpected costs.
-Being prepared to face financial setbacks can boost feelings of well-being.
+It can help offset things like job losses, reduced hours or other unexpected costs.
+Being prepared to face financial setbacks can help boost feelings of well-being.

-- Need help with your finances?
 An advisor can help you build a plan that meets your needs and goals.
 They can also answer questions and address any financial concerns you may have.
-Most advisors now offer to meet Clients virtually by video chat.
 Find an advisor today.